For anyone whose body aches after work

 The standing desk does not fix your back.
 The habit of switching positions does.

-The two books I have written
+More books I have written

 If anything on this site resonates with you, you might find more in these.